 There is still a lot of misleading information about how to get to the sign.
 However, this is one of the easiest (and still open) trails that will help you to get above the sign.

 The trail has a gradual climb and is suitable for beginner hikers.
 However, you will need to bring at least one bottle of water, especially if you will hike on a hot summer day.

 The first part of the hike takes you through a shadowy part, while about two-thirds of the hike is out in the open and snakes through the Santa Monica Mountains.

 If you are a frequent hiker and exercise regularly, the round trip should take you no more than 2,5-3 hours.

 It’s better, however, to begin your journey sooner rather than later, as the trail tends to get a bit crowded, especially on weekends!

-Also, make sure to plan your hike for a bright sunny day when there is no clouds.
+Also, make sure to plan your hike for a bright sunny day when there are no clouds.

-This way, you will be able to see not just the Hollywood sign but also the 360-degree view of the Los Angeles skyline and the beautiful coastline of California.
+This way, you can see the Hollywood sign and the 360-degree view of the Los Angeles skyline and the beautiful coastline of California.
 I hope you enjoy your hike!

-If you are looking to escape the busy LA, take a day trip to Santa Barbara, a true pearl of Central California.
+If you want to escape the busy LA, take a day trip to Santa Barbara, a true pearl of Central California.